lelegard/winkbdlayouts/README.md

 - Update the files `kbdXXYYY.rc` and `kbdXXYYY.reg` with the appropriate names and descriptions.
 - Update the key tables in `kbdXXYYY.c`.
-- The files `kbdXXYYY.def` and `kbdXXYYY.vcxproj` do not need any modification.
+- The file `kbdXXYYY.vcxproj` does not need any modification.
 - Before building it for the first time, open `winkbdlayouts.sln` with Visual Studio, right-click on the solution => "Add" => "Existing Project" and select `kbdXXYYY.vcxproj`.
 Then, "File" => "Save All".